eiffel-community/eiffel-intelligence-frontend/wiki/markdown/curl-examples.md

     </tr>
 </table>

-A curl call with the command:
+A curl request with the command:

     curl -X GET http://localhost:8080/authentication